14tushar/E-mail-Service-WebApp/README.md

 # E-mail-Service-WebApp
-A Web Application for registered users to send and receive E-mails
+A complete Web Application for registered users to send and receive E-mails